My Comic Shop Country

 The completed film has screened at festivals across the country and garnered press in multiple media outlets, including The New York Times.
 Watch the full movie for FREE on YouTube!

 – Slice Radio

 “Desiato nails it!”

 “A warm, entertaining depiction of a haven for comic book fans.”

 Spinning out of the world of My Comic Shop DocumentARy comes director Anthony Desiato’s award-winning follow-up short.

 Bombastic, cranky, and irreverent, Jay Meisel operated a booth at New York’s Empire State Flea Market for almost four decades.
 In his cramped and cluttered retail space, the comic book vendor decried a lack of taste and class in modern society, attributed his dwindling revenue to a rising “Latin” population, and berated his customers with a gruffness that belied his kind interior.

 Jay often said he planned to die in his booth.
 Instead, when management announced that the flea market was closing its doors for good, Jay faced the far more challenging task of boxing up a life’s work.
 By Spoon! documents Jay’s final days at his weekend home of 35 years.

-The film is a two-time winner for Best Documentary (Phoenix Comicon Film Festival, Brightside Tavern Film Festival) and is currently available to rent or buy on Vimeo.
+The film is a two-time winner for Best Documentary (Phoenix Comicon Film Festival, Brightside Tavern Film Festival) and is currently available to watch in full FOR FREE on YouTube!